TNT226/TNT-JEFFERSON-2025/⚒️ Mobility management/README.md

 ## Why did we chose all of these previous materials?
+We chose all of these previous materials, components and pieces in our robot because is what we found in our robotics laboratory in school and it is what we are being taught.

+Absolutely everything (the "ready to go" electrical components and the 3d printed parts) were bought, and in case of the 3d parts designed and printed, here in our country, Venezuela, except for the pixycam and the ackerman chassis which where imported from abroad.

 ## Note:
 Most of what we've described is integrated into our final robot.
 However, for our previous attempts and prototypes, we utilized largely the same materials, pieces, parts, and components.
 It's worth noting that since this is our second year competing, many of our prototypes are carried over from last year.